luckydread/personalregister/README.md

 ## Database

 The application uses SQLite as the database engine.
 The database file (`personalregister.db`) is automatically created in the project root directory when the application starts.

-## Development

-To add new features or modify existing ones:

-1. Create a new branch
-2. Make your changes
-3. Write tests (if applicable)
-4. Submit a pull request

-## License

-[Add your license information here]